-If circumstances make it impractical to not accept the gift it is to be surrendered to the Chief Executive Officer for a decision as to the appropriate disposal.
+If circumstances make it impractical to not accept the gift, it is to be surrendered to the Chief Executive Officer for a decision as to the appropriate use or disposal of the gift.
 Any accepted gifts over the value of \$50 must be recorded in the Council Gifts Register.

-5.8 Provision of services
+5.7 Provision of services